 He explained that if he were to blow air from the bottom of the white bowl with holes, the air would sustain the flame.
 If he stopped the air from blowing, he was able to extinguish the candle.
 I thought to myself, “well, that’s underwhelming”, and went about my day : )

-The next blog will continue with this history.
+In the next blog we continue with this history.
 Until then, please sign up for our Kickstarter campaign email list, where we’ll launch the VelaRosa candle fragrance diffuser!

-You can sign up here: VelaRosa Kickstarter email list
+You can sign up here: VelaRosa email list